andrewsinout/DD2_project2_Youssef_Kandil_Ali_Ellithi_Andrew_Sinout/README.md

 Andrew Sinout 900182668

-To run this code you need to change the paths and of the input file.
+To run this code you need to change the names and the paths of the input files (spm.floorplan.def) and (spm.synthesis.v).
 You need to modify the following numbers in the code:

 scale_unit = 1000.0